cs205-s22/assign1/README.md

 ### Matrix

 We will not introduce the concept of matrix here, but the matrix structure we provide to you in `assign1_mat.h` and `assign1_mat.c`.
-You do not need to understand the functions' implementation and the definition of the structure while you need to know how to the the APIs provided to manipulate a matrix.
+You do not need to understand the functions' implementation and the definition of the structure while you need to know how to use the APIs provided to manipulate a matrix.

 1. Structure `struct matrix`: Structure for matrix.
 2. Function `create_matrix_all_zero`: Create a matrix filled by zeros.